How SourceVault works

 The engine, step by step

-Every question moves through four stages — the retrieval patterns the leading RAG frameworks document as best practice, implemented natively on ChromaDB and Ollama:
+Every question moves through four stages, all standard retrieval patterns implemented directly on ChromaDB and Ollama:

-1. Hybrid retrieval.
-Each query combines semantic search and exact keyword matching, then fuses the rankings so the strongest results rise to the top.
-Semantic-only search misses exact identifiers; keyword-only search misses paraphrased questions — fusing both covers each one's blind spot.
+1. Hybrid retrieval combines semantic search and exact keyword matching on every query, then fuses the rankings so the strongest results rise to the top.
+Semantic-only search misses exact identifiers and keyword-only search misses paraphrased questions, so fusing both covers each one's blind spot.

-2. Code-aware chunking.
-Files are split along function and class boundaries, so every result maps to readable code with exact line ranges.
+2. Code-aware chunking splits files along function and class boundaries, so every result maps to readable code with exact line ranges.
 You never get a chunk that starts mid-function.

-3. Context-aware embeddings.
-Each chunk is embedded with its path and symbol names so the vector store knows where code lives, not just what it says.
+3. Context-aware embeddings carry each chunk's path and symbol names, so the vector store knows where code lives as well as what it says.
 "The auth middleware" finds middleware/auth.js even when the file never uses the word "middleware."

-4. Grounded answers.
-Ask mode checks whether it has enough context, retrieves again if needed, and answers only from source-backed snippets instead of guessing.
+4. Grounded answers come last: Ask mode checks whether it has enough context, retrieves again if needed, and answers only from source-backed snippets instead of guessing.
 If the index can't support an answer, it says so.

-Search for code, read a file, ask a grounded question.
-They behave the same way every time — in the CLI, Telegram, or Hermes Desktop — so they're easy to teach, support, and repeat.
-Just ask; the engine retrieves on its own.
+Search for code, read a file, ask a question, ask the history.
+The commands behave the same way every time, whether you run them in the CLI, Telegram, or Hermes Desktop, which makes them easy to teach and support.
+You just ask; the engine handles retrieval.

 $/code-search express "trust proxy client ip"